Random Forests for Adaptive Nearest Neighbor Estimation of Information-Theoretic Quantities: Proofs

 \section{Proofs}

 In this section, we present consistency results regarding estimation of conditional entropy and mutual information via Uncertainty Forest.
-The argument follows as a nearly direct consequence of \citet{Athey2019-uw}, in which random forests that are grown according to some specifications, and solve locally weighted estimating equations are consistent and asymptotically Gaussian.
-We review the assumptions. \begin{assumption} Suppose that $X$ is supported on $\Real^d$ and has a density which non-zero almost everywhere.
-This is equivalent to have $X$ be uniformly distributed in $[0, 1]^d$ due to the monotone invariance of trees \citep{denil14}. \end{assumption} \begin{assumption} Suppose that for each $y \in [K]$ the conditional probability $p(y \mid x)$ is Lipshitz continuous on $\Real^d$. \end{assumption} \begin{assumption} Each tree $b$ is constructed such that for all $x \in \mathcal{X}, \epsilon > 0$, $P[N_b(x) < \epsilon] \rightarrow 0$ as $n \rightarrow \infty$. \end{assumption}

-Next, we summarize the notation and main result of \citet{Athey2019-uw}.
-Let $\theta(x)$ be a parameter that is implicitly defined as the solution to some equation $M_\theta(x) = 0$.
-For example, in estimating the conditional mean $\theta(x) = \E[Y \mid X = x]$, we can use
+The argument follows as a nearly direct consequence of \citet{Athey2019-uw}, who demonstrate that for some estimand $\theta(x)$ defined as the solution to a locally weighted estimating equations satisfying Assumptions 1A-6A (listed below), random forests built to Specification 1 provide plug-in estimates $\hat \theta(x)$ for $\theta(x)$ that are consistent and asymptotically Gaussian.